Osteoporosis, Breast Cancer, and Eating Disorders: Not Just for Women

 Medical experts say men may shy away from seeking medical treatment for disorders they feel are unmasculine.
 In support groups, men use terms like "very scared" and "ashamed" to describe initial feelings about their illnesses.
 Others express frustration at the difficulty in finding information and therapy.

 Osteoporosis is a disorder in which bones become weakened.
 It is sometimes known as a silent disease because it has no symptoms until the first fracture occurs.
-Osteoporosis most often results in fractures of the
+Osteoporosis most often results in fractures of the hip, wrist, and spine.
+Scientists are still piecing together just how osteoporosis develops, but it is well known that a key factor is low levels of the mineral calcium.

 Bone is continually being broken down and rebuilt throughout our lifetime.
 Calcium is an important factor in rebuilding.
 Low calcium in the body may impair the rebuilding process.
 In addition, when there is not enough calcium in the diet, the body will take calcium out of the bones to make sure there is enough in the bloodstream.
 Both these factors can make the breakdown process exceed the rebuild process make the bones less dense, weaker, and vulnerable to fractures.
 Loss of sex hormones can also accelerate bone loss.
 Testosterone may diminish as a result of hypogonadism, a condition marked by decreased function of the testicles.
 Testosterone levels may also naturally become lower as a man ages.